3349 Kindschi Hall of Science

 • By what mechanism might the repeated sequences be regulating gene expression in the normal moss?
 The disrupted locus contains repeated retrotransposon sequence as well as a stretch of 11 bp tandem repeats (approximately half of which were deleted when the mutant was made).
 A number of miRNAs are predicted to be produced from this locus and we will be using 5’RACE to detect the primary transcript (which is then processed to produce the functional miRNAs themselves) in the normal moss.

-Ph.D. in Plant Physiology with Supporting Program in Biochemistry and Genetics, University of Minnesota-Twin Cities
+Ph.D. in Plant Physiology with a Supporting Program in Biochemistry and Genetics, University of Minnesota-Twin Cities

 Postdoctoral Fellow, University of Arizona